 The possibilities are endless, and as you can see, super easy and quick.

 That’s it for your first page with Elementor.
-The Elementor team has put together extensive documentation, so don’t hesitate to browse it in order to get familiar with all the options Elementor gives you.
+The developer team has put together extensive documentation, so don’t hesitate to browse it in order to get familiar with all the options it gives you.

 Elementor and Responsive Web Design

 As a website owner, your probably are already aware that it is extremely important that your site is fully compatible with smartphones, both in terms of display and loading speed.